Tear Trough Filler Gone Wrong? Here’s How to Fix It

 If your tear trough filler hasn’t turned out how you hoped, or if something about your under-eye area just doesn’t feel right anymore, you are not imagining it.
 And you are definitely not alone.

-At Oracle Clinics in Carlisle, Nurse Ness Griffiths offers advanced correction treatments and honest advice that puts your wellbeing first.
+At Oracle Clinics in Carlisle, Nurse Ness Abbey offers advanced correction treatments and honest advice that puts your wellbeing first.
 Whether you are looking to fix a past filler or find a better approach for your skin, we are here when you are ready.

 Because your face deserves expertise.
 Your concerns deserve proper care.
 And your confidence deserves to feel like you again.